michaelnoguera/x5-team-129/Edits_and_Ideas_for_Team_Manager.md

 - at first, use Dijkstra's algorithm to find the shortest path with at least length team size from randomly chosen vertexes (this is slow)

 ## GUI Figures
-[ ] modify original gui
+- [ ] modify original gui
-[ ] image for each tab
+- [ ] image for each tab
-[ ] colors to show teams
+- [ ] colors to show teams
-[X] edit user demonstrates instructor override
+- [x] edit user demonstrates instructor override
-[ ] emphasize capability to add user
+- [ ] emphasize capability to add user

 ## Data Figures
-[ ] show teams as a array-based List of team objects, each containing an array-based List of their constituent members.
+- [ ] show teams as a array-based List of team objects, each containing an array-based List of their constituent members.
+- [ ] describe but do not model adjacency list